roots/bud/README.md

 bud.use([eslint])
 ```

-Some plugins may provide additional configuration methods.
+Some plugins may attach additional configuration methods to the `bud` object for you to utilize.

 Obviously, you can't call a plugin-provided method without first registering that plugin, which is one of the reasons it's  generally a good idea to import and register everything at the top of your config.

 ```js
 bud